CFT-HY/HILA/docs/guide/README.md

 This builds *hilapp* in hila/hilapp/build, and `make install` moves it to hila/hilapp/bin, which is the default location for the program.
 Build takes 1-2 min.

-("By default, _hilapp_ Makefile uses clang++ installed in stage 1.
-You can also use g++ with `make CXX=g++`."
-Is this detail too complicated?
-Should just stick to clang in this part.)

-- *NOTE: clang dev libraries are not installed in most supercomputer systems.
+> __NOTE__: clang dev libraries are not installed in most supercomputer systems.
 However, if the system has x86_64 processors (by far most common), you can use `make static` -command to build statically linked _hilapp_.
 Copy `hila/hilapp/build/hilapp` to directory `hila/hilapp/bin` on the target machine.
-Simpler approach for HPC platforms is use of singularity containers*
+Simpler approach for HPC platforms is use of singularity containers

 Test that _hilapp_ works: